dbaric95/baricPEP8reworker/README.md

 # baricPEP8reworker
-This is repository for PEP8reworker project
+This is repository for PEP8reworker project.
+Open all .py files and rework with standard PEP8.